- Home

 Report a Septic Problem

 The Snohomish County Health Department investigates complaints and problems with septic systems in Snohomish County.
-If you smell a strong sewage odor, see surfacing sewage, or see someone dumping wastewater illegally, you can submit a complaint online.
+If you see surfacing sewage or someone dumping wastewater illegally, you can submit a complaint online.
 Complaints can be submitted anonymously.
 Expect a reply regarding the situation after an initial investigation is complete.

 Complaints can be also be mailed to: